Timeline of ancient Assyria: Old Assyrian period, 2025–1364 BC

 Asinum (c.
 1732 BC), possibly successor or descendant to either Rimush or Mut-Ashkur, was an Amorite king driven out by the Assyrian vice-regent Puzur-Sin; not included in the standard King List; however, attested in Puzur-Sin's inscription.
-Asinum is believed to had been a descendant of Shamshi-Adad who had founded the brief, foreign Amorite dynasty apparently greatly resented by the native Assyrians judging by an alabaster slab inscription left by Puzur-Sin.
-Puzur-Sin is believed to had been an otherwise unattested Assyrian monarch.
+Asinum is believed to have been a descendant of Shamshi-Adad, who had founded the brief, foreign Amorite dynasty apparently greatly resented by the native Assyrians judging by an alabaster slab inscription left by Puzur-Sin.
+Puzur-Sin is believed to have been an otherwise unattested Assyrian monarch.
 Puzur-Sin deposed Asinum to allow for the Assyrian king Ashur-dugul to seize the throne.
 A period of civil war followed this event which ended Babylonian and Amorite influence in Assyria c.
 1665 BC.

 Ashur-dugul, inscribed ^{m}aš-šur-du-gul, “Look to (the god) Ashur!”, (c.
 1731 BC – c.
 1725 BC), apparently, “son of a nobody”, seized the throne from the three unpopular Amorite vassals.
 The Assyrian King List says of Ashur-dugul that he was a “son of a nobody, without right to the throne” meaning that he was not of royal descent and consequently unqualified to govern according to the patrilineal principle of legitimacy relied upon by later monarchs.
 During Ashur-dugul's reign six other kings, “sons of nobodies also ruled at the time”.
 This may suggest a fragmentation in the small Assyrian kingdom, with rival claims to the throne.
 Ashur-dugul was unable to retain control for long, and was soon deposed by a rival claimant, Ashur-apla-idi, who was in turn followed by Nasir-Sin, Sin-namir, Ipqi-Ishtar and Adad-salulu.

 The short-lived Babylonian Empire quickly began to unravel upon the death of Hammurabi, and Babylonia quickly lost control over Assyria during the reign of Hammurabi's successor Samsu-iluna (1750–1712 BC).
 A period of civil war ensued after Asinum (a grandson of Shamshi-Adad I and the last Amorite ruler of Assyria) was deposed in approximately 1732 BC by a powerful native Assyrian vice regent named Puzur-Sin, who regarded Asinum as both a foreigner and a former lackey of Babylon, after which Ashur-dugul seized the throne.

 After a period of civil war lasting six years, a king named Adasi (1720-1701 BC) came to the fore in 1720 BC and stabilised Assyria, inflicting further defeats on the Babylonians and their Amorite rulers, as did his successor Bel-bani (1700-1691 BC).